aws88nabeel/aws88nabeel/README.md

 - 👋 Hi, I’m @aws88nabeel
 - 👀 I’m interested in ...
 C and Java
 - 🌱 I’m currently learning ...
 C
 - 💞️ I’m looking to collaborate on ...
-C learning
+C Learning
 - 📫 How to reach me ... awsnabeel.info

 <!---